Taxation

 International Agreements on Tobacco Taxation

-Nigeria is also a member of the Economic Community of West African States (ECOWAS), and their tax directive requires members to implement a specific tax of at least $0.40 (₦122) per pack of 20 cigarettes and an ad valorem tax of at least 50%.
+Nigeria is also a member of the Economic Community of West African States (ECOWAS), and their tax directive requires members to implement a specific tax of at least $0.40 (₦122)

 It is estimated that Nigeria raised ₦55 billion ($155.1 million) in tax revenue from tobacco taxation in 2020.